antoinetlc/reflectance_maps/README.md

 Each folder must also contain an ambient.jpg file that corresponds to the sample taken without the LCD screen switched on (recording of the ambient illumination of the room).

+The results will be saved in the "texture" folder.

 Finally two files have to be added.

 * A mask.jpg file i.e a mask that describes the area of the image where the sample is.
 This is important to avoid computations on the background of the image.
 The region of the sample must have a red color RGB = (255, 0 , 0).